1MDB investigators file charges against wanted Malaysian Jho Low

 Last month, Najib was charged for money laundering and abuse of power in connection with funds transferred from a former unit of 1MDB.
 Najib has denied wrongdoing.

-The DOJ says over $4.5 billion was misappropriated from 1MDB, with some of the money used to buy a private jet, a superyacht, Picasso paintings, jewellery and real estate.
+The U.S. Department of Justice (DOJ) says more than $4.5 billion was misappropriated from 1MDB, with some of the money used to buy a private jet, a superyacht, Picasso paintings, jewellery and real estate.

-Earlier this month, the $250 million superyacht Equanimity, which the DOJ says was bought by Jho Low, arrived in Kuala Lumpur after it was seized by authorities.
+This month, the $250 million superyacht Equanimity, which the DOJ says was bought by Jho Low, arrived in Kuala Lumpur after it was seized by authorities in neighbouring Indonesia.

+A Malaysian court granted an application by the government to sell the yacht.

 Attempts are also underway to impound Low’s $35 million private jet that was grounded in Singapore last year.